aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-via-console.md

         [accessible from the public Internet](/docs/platform/howto/public-access-in-vpc).
     -   **Port:** The port used to connect to the database.
     -   **Username:** The username used to connect to the database.
-        Ensure this user has sufficient permissions to access the data you want to migrate.
+        Ensure this user has sufficient permissions to access the data to migrate.
     -   **Password:** The password used to connect to the database.
 -   To enable traffic and connection between the source and target databases, ensure that you update or disable the firewalls that protect them.
 If necessary, you can temporarily disable the firewalls.
--   A source Redis®\* service that is secured with SSL is a default migration requirement.
+-   A source Redis®* service that is secured with SSL is a default migration requirement.
--   A publicly accessible source Redis®\* service or a service with a VPC peering connection between private networks.
+-   A publicly accessible source Redis®* service or a service with a VPC peering connection between private networks.
 The VPC ID and cloud name are required for the migration process.

 :::note
-AWS ElastiCache for Redis®\* instances cannot have public IP addresses and thus require project VPC and peering connection.
+AWS ElastiCache for Redis®* instances cannot have public IP addresses and require project VPC and peering connection.
 :::

-## Migrate a Redis®\* database
+## Migrate a Redis database

-Follow these steps to migrate a Redis®\* database to Aiven for Redis®\*
+Follow these steps to migrate a Redis database to Aiven for Caching service:
-service:

-1. Log in to the [Aiven Console](https://console.aiven.io/), and select the target Aiven for Redis®\* service to which you want to migrate the Redis®\* database.
+1. Log in to the [Aiven Console](https://console.aiven.io/), and select the target Aiven for Caching service for migrating the Redis® database.
-2. Click **Service settings** on the sidebar.
+1. Click **Service settings** on the sidebar.
-3. Scroll to the **Service management** section, and click **Actions** (**...**) menu.
-4. Click **Import database** to initiate the import process.
+1. Scroll to the **Service management** section, and click <ActionsIcon className="icon"/> **Actions** > **Import database** to initiate the import process.
-5. You will see a wizard that guides you through the database migration process.
+1. You will see a wizard that guides you through the database migration process.

 ### Step 1: Configure

-Read through the guidelines on the Redis migration wizard and select **Get started** to proceed with the database migration.
+Read through the guidelines on the Redis migration wizard and click **Get started** to proceed with the database migration.

 ![Screenshot of the database migration wizard](/images/content/products/redis/redis-db-migration-get-started.png)